Disclaimer & Privacy Statement for ThyroidCancer.com

 No doctor can guarantee a perfect outcome.

 This sounds obvious, but it must be said.
 We do one thing, and we do it very well.
 However, we do not cure every patient that we operate on.
 We keep detailed statistics on all operations, operative findings, and patient outcomes.
 We publish our data in peer-reviewed medical journals on a regular basis.
 However we cannot guarantee that we will cure every patient.
 Sometimes we will tell a patient that we do not think an operation is in their best interest.
 If we tell you this, it is because we have the ability to compare your case against many thousands of others who have come before you, and who's pre-op labs, operative findings, and eventual outcomes are known.
 If we tell you that we don't want to operate on you, its because we think an operation is not in your best interest.
 To become our patient, you must have a physician who can see you in follow up.
+If you do not have an expert to follow you following your thyroid operation, we will refer you or assist you in identifying the right individual to care for you following your thyroid surgery.
 The follow up is simple (check labs) and thus almost any doctor can do this, but you can't have an operation here and then go away and never have follow up somewhere else.
 You must have a doctor who will agree to see you after the operation to check your labs--although we will provide the order slip for the labs, and the labs will come to our office as well.
-All patients are given our surgeon's home and cell phone numbers.
+All patients are given our surgeon's cell phone numbers.
 One of us will always be available to you and your doctor.

 Your information will remain private and confidential at all times.
 You information will not be identifiable, and at no time will your information be examined as an individual, or in any way that would allow you to be identified.
 Your privacy is paramount and under no circumstances will be jeopardized.